Azure SQL Database Hyperscale FAQ

 Do I lose any functionality or capabilities after migration to the Hyperscale service tier

 Yes.
-Some of Azure SQL Database features are not supported in Hyperscale, including but not limited to long term backup retention.
+Some Azure SQL Database features are not supported in Hyperscale, including but not limited to long term backup retention.
 After you migrate your databases to Hyperscale, those features stop working.

 Will Polybase work with Hyperscale